fnichol/chef-user/README.md

 ### <a name="recipes-data-bag"></a> data_bag

 Processes a list of users with data drawn from a data bag.
-The default data bag is `users` and the list of user account to create on this node is set on `node['users']`.
+The default data bag is `users` and the list of user accounts to create on this node is set on `node['users']`.

 ## <a name="attributes"></a> Attributes